rocket-pool/RPIPs/RPIPs/RPIP-53.md

 The `node_rewards` section of the rewards file, which lists the rewards earned by individual node operators, will be replaced by a more generic `claimer_rewards` section. `claimer_rewards` lists the rewards available to be claimed for the interval *by a claimer*, which may or may not be a node operator.

 The structures of `node_rewards` and `claimer_rewards` are identical.
 It's just a name change; purely a semantic difference.
 The rules for how elements are added to that list, however, are new.

-Claimers are added to the `claimer_rewards` list as follows:
-- Calculate the earnings (RPL and Smoothing Pool) of each node in the network normally.
-- For each node, determine the `claimer` entities:
+To determine `claimer_rewards`, here is [the relevant excerpt](../assets/rpip-53/rewards-calculation-spec.md#determining-claimers-and-claimer-rewards) from the rewards calculation spec:

+Start by creating a new, empty list of claimers.
+For each node determined to be eligible for rewards using the above process:
+- Determine if the node has an RPL withdrawal address set:
+  - ```go
+    isRplWithdrawalAddressSet := RocketNodeManager.getNodeRPLWithdrawalAddressIsSet(nodeAddress)
+    ```
-  - If the node does *not* have an RPL withdrawal address set at the `targetSlot` of the interval (the slot at which rewards are calculated), there will be one `claimer`: the node address.
-This is the same as it is today, so if a node doesn't use the RPL withdrawal address feature then its experience is unchanged.
+- If the node **does not** have an RPL withdrawal address set, there will be a single claimer with the following details:
+  - The address will be the address of the node.
+  - The network will be the rewards network selected by the node.
+  - The RPL rewards will be the amount of RPL earned by the node for this rewards period.
+  - The ETH rewards will be the amount of ETH earned by the node for this rewards period.
-  - If a node *does* have an RPL withdrawal address set at the `targetSlot`, the node's rewards will be split into two claimers:
+- If the node **does** have an RPL withdrawal address set, there will be two claimer leaf nodes:
+  - One (the "RPL" claimer) will have the following details:
-    - One `claimer` will be the node's primary withdrawal address.
-The Smoothing Pool ETH portion of the node's rewards will be added to this claimer.
+    - The address will be the address of the node's RPL withdrawal address.
+    - The network will be the rewards network selected by the node.
-    - One `claimer` will be the node's RPL withdrawal address.
-The RPL portion of the node's rewards (both staking and Oracle DAO) will be added to this claimer.
+    - The RPL rewards will be the amount of RPL earned by the node for this rewards period - the combined rewards for minipool operator and Oracle DAO rewards.
-- Add the `claimer` entities produced to the `claimer_rewards` list.
-If the `claimer` does not exist in the list, it is created.
-If it already exists, the `claimer`'s rewards are added to the existing entry instead.
-Note there is **one entry per claimer** in the list.

-To be clear, "whether or not an RPL withdrawal address is set" looks specifically at the value returned by the [`RocketNodeManager.getNodeRPLWithdrawalAddressIsSet`](https://github.com/rocket-pool/rocketpool/blob/a747457fc610aa889af0a13cff5d3d00955525a5/contracts/contract/node/RocketNodeManager.sol#L121) contract call.
-It doesn't compare the RPL withdrawal address with the node address or the primary withdrawal address; it simply keys off of the boolean returned by that view.
+    - The ETH rewards will be 0.
+  - One (the "ETH" claimer) will have the following details:
+    - The address will be the address of the node's primary withdrawal address.
+    - The network will be the rewards network selected by the node.
+    - The RPL rewards will be 0.
+    - The ETH rewards will be the amount of ETH earned by the node for this rewards period - its share of earnings from the Smoothing Pool.
+  - There will not be a claimer for the node itself directly, though its address may incidentally match at least one of the above claimers; in that case it is represented indirectly.
+- Add the claimers determined in this step to the cumulative list of claimers:
+  - If the claimer had 0 RPL rewards and 0 ETH rewards, ignore it as though it didn't exist and continue.
+  - If an entry **does not exist** with the claimer's address and network, add this claimer to the list.
+  - If an entry **already exists** with the claimer's address and network, add this claimer's rewards to the existing entry instead.

+This condensed list is now the formal list of claimers that will be used to construct leaf nodes in the tree.

 ## Rationale